Media and Communication BSc (Hons) – 2020 entry

 Why choose this course

-This course will give you an intensive and challenging account of twenty-first century communication studies.
+This course will give you an intensive and challenging look into twenty-first century communication.
 This course is informed by our research, and you’ll study topics from theories of media power, regulation and audiences, to ‘big data’, digital platforms and international communication.

 This course draws on the latest media and communication research.
-Studying BSc Media and Communication at Surrey means you will be at one of the UK's leading universities for sociology, with our courses ranked in the top 10 in The Times and The Sunday Times Good University Guide 2019.
+You’ll also be studying at one of the UK's leading universities for communication and media studies, with our courses ranked 4th in The Complete University Guide 2019.

 What you will study

-Our BSc Media and Communication offers a comprehensive social science degree in the study of contemporary media and communications in global, digital societies.
-You will cover theories of media power, politics, media and digital regulation, popular culture, policy-relevant research, global communication, digital societies, public relations and media audiences.
+Our BSc Media and Communication course will give you a comprehensive education in contemporary media and communications in global, digital societies.
+You will discover theories of media power, politics, media and digital regulation, popular culture, policy-relevant research, global communication, digital societies, public relations and media audiences.

 This course covers a wide-range of media forms and cultures, and includes sociological critiques of some of the latest technological changes, including platform societies and is one of the few undergraduate Media and Communication courses in the UK offering modules on ‘big data’ and the sociology of datafication.
-You’ll develop a solid grounding in social science which you can apply to a wide range of careers in media, research, public relations, marketing, business and beyond.
+You’ll develop a solid grounding in social science which you can apply to a range of careers in media, research, public relations, marketing, business and beyond.

 |Qualification||Course length||Professional Training||Start date||UCAS||KIS code|